-VIIIB.
-Individual-level Cross-section Data: Monte Carlo
+B. Individual-Level Cross-Section Data: Monte Carlo

-We next perform a Monte Carlo exercise based on the same regression, with 1000 replications.
-In each replication, we generate a dataset by sampling (with replacement) states and all their associated observations.
-For quicker computation of the Monte Carlo simulation, we draw states from a 3% sample of individuals within each state, so there are on average approximately 40 observations per cluster.
-We explore the effect of the number of clusters Gby performing varying simulations with G in {6, 10, 20, 30, 50}.
-Given a sample of states, we assign a dummy "policy" variable to one-half of the states.
-We run OLS regressions of log-wage on the policy variable and the same controls as in Table 1.
+We next perform a Monte Carlo exercise to investigate the performance of various cluster-robust methods as the number of clusters becomes small.
+The analysis is based on the same cross-section regression as in the previous subsection.

+In each replication, we generate a data set by sampling (with replacement) states and all their associated observations.
+For quicker computation of the Monte Carlo simulation, within each state we use only a 20 percent subsample of individuals, so there are on average approximately 260 observations per cluster.

+We explore the effect of the number of clusters G by performing varying simulations with G equal to 6, 10, 20, 30, or 50.
+Given a sample of states, we assign a dummy

+"policy" variable to one-half of the states.
+We run OLS regressions of log-wage on the policy variable and the same controls as used for the Table 1 regressions.

-In these simulations we perform tests of the null hypothesis that the slope coefficient of the policy variable is zero.
-Table 2 presents rejection rates that with millions of replications should all be 0.05, since we are testing a true hypothesis at a nominal 5% level.
-Because only 1,000 simulations are performed, we expect that 95% of these simulations will yield estimated test size in the range (0.036, 0.064) if the true test size is 0.05.
+In these simulations, we perform tests of the null hypothesis that the slope coefficient of the policy variable is zero.
+Table 2 presents rejection rates that with millions of replications should equal 0.05, since we are testing a true hypothesis at a nominal 5 percent level.
+For G = 6 and 10, we perform 4,000 simulations, so we expect that 95 percent of these simulations will yield estimated test size in the range (0.043, 0.057) if the true test size is 0.05.
+For larger G, there are 1,000 simulations and the 95 percent simulation interval is instead (0.036, 0.064).

-We begin with lengthy discussion of the last column, which shows results for G = 50.
-Rows 1-9 report Wald tests based on $t = \hat{\beta}/se$ where se is computed in various ways, while rows 10-13 report results of bootstraps with an asymptotic refinement.
+We begin with lengthy discussion of the many clusters case.
+These results are given in the final column (G = 50) of Table 2.
+Rows 1-9 report sizes for Wald tests based on $t = \hat{\beta}$ / se where se is computed in various ways while Rows 10-15 report sizes for tests using various bootstraps with an asymptotic refinement.
+Basic Stata commands yield the standard errors in Rows 1-4 and 9, while the remaining rows require additional coding.

-Rows 1-3 are obtained by standard Stata commands - row 1 by regress, vce(robust); row 2 by xtreg, vce(robust) after xtset state; and row 3 by regress, vce(cluster state).
-Ignoring clustering leads to great over-rejection.
-The problem is that standard errors that (correctly) control for clustering are 1.3 times larger - using formula (6) for a 3% sample yields $\sqrt{1 + (1 \times 0.018 \times (0.03 \times 65685/51 - 1))} = 1.30$.
-So t = 1.96 using the heteroskedastic-robust standard error is really t = 2/1.3 = 1.51 and, using standard normal critical values, an apparent p = 0.05 is really p = 0.13.
-Rows 2 and 3 both use the CRVE, but with different critical values.
-Using T(G - 1) in row 3 leads to rejection rate that is closer to 0.05 than does using N[0,1] in row 2.
-Using T(G - 2) in row 4, suggested by the study of Donald and Lang (2007), leads to slight further improvement, but there is still over-rejection.
+Row 1 presents the size of tests using heteroskedastic-robust standard errors, obtained using Stata command regress, vce(robust).
+Ignoring clustering leads to great overrejection due to considerable underestimation of the standard error.
+Using Formula 6 for this 20 percent subsample yields a standard error inflation factor of $\sqrt{1 + (1 \times 0.018 \times (0.20 \times 65685 / 51 - 1)} = 2.38$.
+So t = 1.96 using the heteroskedastic-robust standard error is really t = 1.96 / 2.38 = 0.82.
+And using standard normal critical values, an apparent p = 0.05 is really p = 0.41 since Pr[|z| > 0.82] = 0.41.
+This crude approximation is fairly close to p = 0.498 obtained in this simulation.

+Results using cluster-robust standard errors, presented in Rows 2-4 and obtained from regress, vce(cluster state), show that even with 50 clusters the choice of distribution to use in obtaining critical value makes a difference.
+The rejection rate is closer to 0.05 when T(G-1) critical values are used than when N[0,1] critical values are used.
+Using T(G-2) in Row 4, suggested by the study of Donald and Lang (2007), leads to slight further improvement, but there is still overrejection.

-Rows 5 and 6 use the residual bias adjustments CR2 and CR3 discussed in Section VIB, along with T(G-1) critical values.
-This leads to further decrease in the rejection rates, towards the desired 0.05.
+Results using the bias adjustments CR2 and CR3 discussed in Section VIB, along with T(G-1) critical values, are presented in Rows 5-6.
+Bias adjustment leads to further decrease in the rejection rates, toward the desired 0.05.